confidential-computing/governance/project-progression-policy.md

 **Neutral Home**

 A neutral home for your project increases the willingness of developers from other companies and independent developers to collaborate, contribute, and become committers.
-Neutrality requires that projects contribute their trademark to CNCF so that:
+Neutrality requires that projects contribute their trademark to the CCC so that:

 * No company is favored over any other
 * CCC ensures project governance is transparent and fair for everyone.